Liz Cheney: Contraception

 In 2022, Cheney voted for H.R.
 8373 ("The Right to Contraception Act"), a bill designed to protect access to contraceptives and health care providers' ability to provide contraceptives and information about contraception.

+Abortion

+Cheney, stating she had, "always been strongly pro-life" spoke in praise of the Supreme Court's overturn of Roe v.
+Wade as part of their Dobbs v.
+Jackson Women's Health Organization ruling.
+Cheney's opposition to abortion has earned her a 0% approval rating from the Planned Parenthood action fund, and a 93% approval rating from the National Right to Life Committee.

-Conspiracy theories
+Conspiracy theorist accusation

-Bud Goodall in 2016 called Cheney a "conspiracy propagandist".
+Communications academic Bud Goodall, writing in his 2010 book on progressive influence, called Cheney a "conspiracy propagandist".
+Cheney has denounced the far-right conspiracy theory QAnon, saying, "QAnon is a dangerous lunacy that should have no place in American politics".

 In 2009, Cheney refused to denounce adherents of Barack Obama citizenship conspiracy theories (birtherism) on Larry King Live, saying that the birtherism movement existed because "people are uncomfortable with a president who is reluctant to defend the nation overseas".
 According to Mother Jones, the Obama citizenship conspiracy theory was an "odious lie that Liz Cheney also defended".
 In 2009, Cheney gave the keynote address at a dinner hosted by the Center for Security Policy, an anti-Muslim think tank deemed a hate group by the Southern Poverty Law Center and known for promoting the false claim that Obama is a Muslim.

-Cheney has denounced the far-right conspiracy theory QAnon, saying, "QAnon is a dangerous lunacy that should have no place in American politics".